shaunuk/picar/README.md

 <li>[sudo npm install socket.io node-static sleep optimist pi-blaster.js]</li>
 </ul>

+###Setup the pi to boot to command line
+You will want to not boot to the windows environment because the PWM library can interfere with it.
+If you do need to use the desktop you can allways start it with the command [startx].

 ###Download PI Blaster soft PWM daemon
 The Pi blaster node library also requires a daemon to be downloaded that runs in the background and runs the PWM.
 Have a look at [https://github.com/sarfata/pi-blaster.js/] to get some more info about this package.